ewrogers/gala-docker/README.md

 You will be prompted to enter your Gala email and password for running the node.
 You can verify them by checking the `.env` file generated.
 You can either modify them there or re-run the `configure` script to overwrite them at any time.

-**NOTE:** You will need delete and recreate any existing Gala node containers for them to take your new credentials.
+**NOTE:** You will need stop -> remove -> recreate any existing Gala node containers for them to take your new credentials.

 ### Running the Container